gravitystorm/openstreetmap-carto/README.md

 Initial releases will not make use of the new features, maintaining compatibility with v3.x and v3.x releases will continue with backports, allowing the style to be rendered from either a new database or an old one.

-When sufficient time has passed for users to reload their databases, new features can be used and 3.x compatibility will not be maintained.
+In order to allow time for users to reload their databases, this will be maintained until at least two MINOR releases have occurred.
+After that compatibility will not be maintained.

 # Alternatives